Yellow Peril: 21st century

 The American academic Frank H. Wu said that anti-Chinese sentiment incited by people such as Steve Bannon and Peter Thiel is recycling anti-Asian hatred from the 19th century into a "new Yellow Peril" that is common to White populist politics that do not distinguish between Asian foreigners and Asian American U.S. citizens.
 That American cultural anxiety about the geopolitical ascent of the People's Republic of China originates in the fact that, the West, led by the U.S., is challenged by a people whom Westerners viewed as culturally backward and racially inferior only a generation earlier.
 That the U.S. perceives China as "the enemy", because their economic success voids the myth of white supremacy upon which the West claims cultural superiority over the East.
 Moreover, the COVID-19 pandemic has facilitated and increased the occurrence of xenophobia and anti-Chinese racism, which the academic Chantal Chung said has "deep roots in yellow peril ideology".
+Additionally, Chinese American scientists have been attacked via their removal from research institutions in the United States (Siu & Chun, 2020, p.
+429).
+The targeted investigations on Chinese scientists were due to America's fear that "China was using the TTP and other funding programs to acquire intellectual property via U.S.-based scientists" (Siu & Chun, 2020, p.
+429).
+As a result, "many Chinese American scientists have been removed from their tenured positions, often without due process or even an opportunity to respond to the allegations" (Siu & Chun, 2020, p.
+429).